maltiverse/maltiverse-linux-ssh-honeypot/README.md

  * Server running Linux OS
  * Service SSH running and exposed to the internet
  * Outbound connectivity to the resource https://api.maltiverse.com
+ * A Maltiverse user account with Team Researcher privileges.
+Only team researchers are allowed to upload indicators into Maltiverse.
+Create an account, then create or join a team, and get Team Researcher permissions!

 ## [2 - Installation](#table-of-contents)